Five USF Teams to Compete in the 2019 Florida Blue Health Innovation Competition

 Ibraimkhanova, an MBA student in the Muma College of Business, and Khodieva, an undergrad pursuing a degree in health sciences, will pitch an app for managing and controlling diabetes.
 They will compete against 11 other teams on Sept.
 19 at the GuideWell Innovation CoRe in Orlando’s Lake Nona Medical City for the top prize of $15,000.

 "The main purpose of our application is making life easier for people with diabetes and make their communication with doctors and advisors (nutritionists and fitness instructors) faster and more efficient,” said Ibraimkhanova.
-“We believe that this business idea would bring scientific and medical research in this area to the new level, which at the same time would support people with that diagnosis.
+“We believe that this business idea would bring scientific and medical research in this area to a new level, which at the same time would support people with that diagnosis.

 “Additionally,,” she said, “insurance companies would be able to provide better coverage and service for their clients with diabetes and make patients’ lives more comfortable and more manageable."